garnajee/removarr/README.md

 ## Todo

-- [ ] modify README (setup installation, how to use, how to build, screenshot,...)
+- [x] modify README (setup installation, how to use, how to build, screenshot,...) - needs to be improved
 - [ ] get hash of torrent file to delete it (need to mount one more volume)
 - [x] delete empty folder (ignore other files different than .mkv/avi/...)
 - [x] add total size of all files